oakink/OakInk-HMR/README.md

 To avoid opening too many small files in pytorch dataloaders which might exceed user limit, annotations need to be packed into a single archive for each sample.

 1. Follow instructions in `OakInk` repo to install oikit.
-2. Run following instructions (`default` and `train+val` is for illustration, they can be changed to the desired split)
+2. Run following instructions (`default` and `train+val` are for illustration, they can be changed to the desired split)
    ```bash
    python dev/pack_oakink_image.py --mode_split default --data_split train+val
    ```